Sharp variational estimates of Stein-Wainger type operators: Introduction

 For $r\in (2,\infty)$, L\'{e}pingle's inequality on the $r$-variation of martingales is particularly noteworthy, as discussed in \cite{L76,PX88}.
 Besides, various works have explored the $r$-variation of significant operators in ergodic theory and harmonic analysis; for instance, see \cite{JSW08,BMSW18,BMSW19,BORSS22,Bour89,CJRW00,CJRW03,MSZ20,MSZ202} and references therein.
 In fact, $L^p$ inequalities for $r$-variations may be used to establish the discrete analogues of maximal estimate; see, for example, \cite{GRY20,K18}.
 Subsequently, we outline some works that specifically address variation-norm estimates, closely connected to our primary results.
 In the one-dimensional scenario, with the phase function $\g(|t|)$ replaced by $t$, the $r$-variation estimate associated with the Carleson operator was investigated by Oberlin, Seeger, Tao, Thiele, and Wright \cite{OSTTW12}.
 More recently, for $n \ge 1$, $p \in (1,\infty)$, $r \in (2,\infty)$, and $r > p'/n$, and with $\g(|t|)=|t|^\A$ where $\A>1$, Guo, Roos, and Yung \cite{GRY20} obtained sharp $L^p$ estimates for the $r$-variation of the operators $\{H^{(u)}\}_{u\in\R}$, up to endpoints $r=p'/n$.
-Their approach involved leveraging square function estimates for fractional Schr\"{o}dinger operators and establishing local smoothing estimates using the $l^p$ decoupling inequality (see, e.g., \cite{BD15,W00}).
+Their work presents an insightful synthesis, skillfully harnessing square function estimates for fractional Schr\"{o}dinger operators and deploying the $\ell^p$ decoupling inequality (see, e.g., \cite{BD15,W00}) to establish local smoothing estimates.
 Crucially, the estimate for the maximal function (\ref{nan1}), established in \cite{SW21}, served as a fundamental tool, akin to a black box, in demonstrating the main results in \cite{GRY20}.
 However, no information is provided for the endpoints $r=p'/n$, and the authors in \cite{GRY20} posed a natural question regarding what happens when $\A$ falls within the range of $(0,1)$ for $n\ge 2$.
 As of now, these questions remain open.
 Motivated by these considerations, we focus on the following questions: \begin{itemize} \item {\bf Question} 1: For $n \ge 2$, do analogous $L^p$ inequalities hold for $r$-variations of the operators $\{H^{(u)}\}_{u\in\R}$, encompassing generic phase functions, including the case of $|t|^\A$ with $\A\in (0,1)$?

 \item {\bf Question} 2: What happens for the endpoints $r=p'/n$? \end{itemize}